-- OCD is shown to have a high comorbidity with anxiety and depressive disorders as well as Tic disorder and ADHD in children. - BDD has a high comorbidity with major depressive disorder. - Hoarding has a high comorbidity with mood and anxiety disorders.
+- OCD is shown to have a high comorbidity with anxiety and depressive disorders as well as tic disorder and ADHD in children. - Body dysmorphic disorder has a high comorbidity with major depressive disorder. - Hoarding disorder has a high comorbidity with mood and anxiety disorders.

-- 1. What is the comorbidity rate between OCD and other anxiety disorders? - 2.
+- 1. What are the most common comorbidities for OCD?
+Be specific. - 2.
 This section discussed the OCD triad in children.
-What two other disorders complete this triad?
+What two other disorders complete this triad? - 3.
+Which disorder is body dysmorphic disorder most comorbid with? - 4.
+What can we say about comorbidities with hoarding disorder?